chepikov069/rsschool-cv/cv.md

-# My name is Alexander
+# my name is Alexander Chepikov